Sketches on workfloor experiences in the NL

 On Competence and Professionalism

-I recently navigated the job search process in the Dutch market.
-After one memorable experience, I’ve been reflecting on the meaning and value of "competence" in the professional world.
+I’ve been reflecting on the meaning and value of "competence" in the professional world.
 I won’t name the organization involved, as my intent is rather to share the experience and ask for opinions.
 I was invited to an online interview with a potential team.
 The conversation went well, and I was invited to a second, in-person interview.
 However, upon arriving at the location, it quickly became apparent that the interviewers were under the impression it was supposed to be virtual.
 I found myself sitting in the reception area, surrounded by noise, conducting the interview on my phone.
 Despite the mix-up, I adapted, and the interview proceeded smoothly.

 Read more…